CMA - EXOSAT/CMA Sources (Unscreened)

 Redshift or HD Number of Counterpart

-Gives the time resolution of the associated data product lightcurve in seconds.
-The time resolution was 2^n seconds, where n was optimized such that the average number of counts per bin is 0.3.
+This parameter contains the time resolution of the associated data product lightcurve in seconds.
+The time resolution was 2n seconds, where n was optimized such that the average number of counts per bin is 0.3.

 Flag for Serendipitous Sources

 The time of the observation refers to the start time.
 Times are accurate to the nearest second.

 For imaging instruments, the X pixels coordinate of the source in the detector is given by the parameter `X pixels`.
 The X value ranges between -1024 and 1023.

 For imaging instruments, the Y pixels coordinate of the source in the detector is given by the parameter `Y pixels`.
 The Y value ranges between -1024 and 1023.